Music publishers manage the copyright of a song or composition as opposed to the recording

 With their extensive network of contacts and resources, publishers can play a key strategic role in the career of a songwriter.

-Damian Trotter, Managing Director of Sony/ATV Music Publishing Australia (Tame Impala, Sia, Paul Kelly, Delta Goodrem), says this was the case with APRA and ARIA Award winner Jarryd James.
+Damian Trotter, Managing Director of Sony Music Publishing Australia (Tame Impala, Sia, Paul Kelly, Delta Goodrem), says this was the case with APRA and ARIA Award winner Jarryd James.